TadeoDGAguilar/PBHBeta/docs/Installation.md

 ---
 pip3 install PBHBeta
 ```
-  This will install the latest version of PBHBeta from PyPI.
+&nbsp; This will install the latest version of PBHBeta from PyPI.

 4. Installation without cloning: